monistdavid/KNOWLEDGE/Weekly Reading/11.13/SMOTE Synthetic Minority Over-sampling Technique.md

 Summary
 ===============

-        This paper talks about what is imbalanced data and how to deal with it.
-Their are mainly three different methods: undersampled, oversampled and hybrid method.
+        This paper talks about a way to deal with the imbalanced data.
+Connect the k nearest neighbors of every single nodes.
+Put one or more nodes on the each of these connected lines.